-The public involvement strategies for this project will vary and will include stakeholder meetings, public scoping meetings, agency scoping meetings, public meetings, meetings with affected property owners, and formal public hearings required during the NEPA process.
+The public involvement strategies for this project will vary and will include stakeholder meetings, public scoping meetings, agency scoping meetings, public meetings, meetings with affected property owners, and a formal public hearing required during the NEPA process.
 The level of public participation will also vary, depending on the various stages in the project development process.
 In this stage, TxDOT will partner with the community to further develop and select alternatives for the proposed project.